Is your phone getting too hot? We discuss our top tips to help your device cool down and prevent it from overheating again.

 Why does my phone get hot?

-There are several reasons as to why your phone may get hot.
+There are several reasons why your phone may get hot.
 Today’s phones pack a great deal of battery, powerful processors and super-bright screens, as well as other features such as fast and wireless charging.

 Each of these components can generate heat and cause your phone to heat up.
 You may come across one or a collection of common causes for your phone overheating: